ICRAR/wallaby-hires/dlg-testdata/README.md

-**Opal account:**
+**casda.ini**
-- To download data from CASDA using TAP Query, you need to create an OPAL account.
+- To download data from CASDA using TAP Query, create an OPAL account.
 - Link to register: https://opal.atnf.csiro.au/register
+- Enter the registered details in the casda.ini file.